-A microbusiness is any business with five or fewer employees.
-But in reality, most microbusinesses are MOM AND POP shops.
-You know, the ones who do everything in the business from sweeping the floors to staying up late to crunch numbers.
-Most of them are one-person enterprises (a microentrepreneur), flying solo and working from the kitchen table, couch, or a tiny shop on main street.
+A microbusiness is any business with nine or fewer employees, according to the SBA.
+They are the quaint Mom & Pop shops and cafes you love to frequent, your favorite food truck, and the beauty salon you can’t live without.
+They are the artists, florists, and seamstresses in your community.
+The ones who do everything in their business from sweeping the floors to staying up late crunching numbers.
+Most of them are one-person enterprises (a microentrepreneur).
+Sometimes they work from the kitchen table, couch, a food truck, or even have a tiny shop on Main Street.

 Either way, we’re small, very small, but we still make a BIG impact.

-I’m a microentrepreneur – perhaps like you.
-I first ventured out with my own attempt at starting a business in 2006, as a single mom.
-I was desperate to find a way to pay my rent so I wouldn’t have to move out of my townhouse.
-It was scary and I had no idea how I was going to do it, but the thought of having to move out of my home with a very small child was scarier.
-Since then, I’ve started and operated several types of little businesses.
-All the while, staying home with my son – even homeschooling! – and now he is grown and I’m an empty-nester.
+I’m a microbusiness owner (or microentrepreneur ) – perhaps like you.
+I first ventured out with my own attempt at starting a business in 2006, as a single mom, desperate to find a way to pay my rent.
+It was scary and I had no idea how I was going to do it.
+Since then, I’ve started and operated several kinds of microbusinesses; each one met just the right need at just the right time.

-Microbusiness owners are quite unique in the fact that we wear all the hats and rarely have the time or experience to handle every aspect of our business well.
-We need help but we either don’t have a team or finances to secure that assistance.
+Microbusiness owners are quite unique in the fact that we rarely have the time or experience to handle every aspect of our business well.
+We need help but we either don’t have a team, the time, or the finances to secure that assistance.

 If you’re in the trenches, juggling responsibilities, and don’t know what you don’t know…I feel ya.